umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Settings/index.md

 ## Document type approval flows

-Configure default workflows that should be applied to all content nodes of the selected document type.
+Configure default workflows that should be applied to all content nodes of the selected Document Type.
 This feature requires a license.

-To add a document type approval flow:
+To add a Document type approval flow:

 1. Go to the **Workflow** section.
 2. Go to the **General** tab in the **Settings** menu.